MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 7. If you're using an external USB Bluetooth Adapter, make sure it’s plugged into a USB 2.0 port (they're often but not always black).
 It should also be plugged in as far as possible from any other wireless transmitters or USB flash drives, including the USB connector for your headset.
 8. Go to **Device Manager > Bluetooth** and look for one adapter to check that there’s only one Bluetooth radio in the PC.
 If you're using the desktop PC configuration with built-in radio, check if an external antenna is connected.
 If there's no external antenna connected, it can cause tracking issues.
 Or use an external Bluetooth dongle (USB), disable the internal Bluetooth capability, and retry pairing and connecting.
 9. If the Bluetooth settings window is open in the background, many extra calls are made to the Bluetooth protocol.
 Close it.
-10. Check the virtual battery level on the motion controller by looking at the battery icon on the bottom rear of the controller inside your Mixed Reality home environment.
+10. Check the virtual battery level on the motion controller by looking at the battery icon on the bottom rear of the controller inside your mixed reality home environment.
 Wait about 15 seconds before reading the level, since the reported level is likely higher than the actual level shortly after connecting a controller.
 If the icon shows red, replace the batteries or recharge them if they are rechargeable.
 If the virtual battery level stays low, see [low battery level reported with charged batteries](motion-controller-problems.md#i-inserted-fully-charged-batteries-but-the-controller-virtual-battery-level-does-not-indicate-that-the-batteries-are-fully-charged-or-reports-low-battery-levels).
 11. Remove Bluetooth headphones and speakers in **Settings > Devices > Bluetooth & other devices**, and turn off the devices.
 Use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.
 12. Remove other Bluetooth devices that may be paired with your PC, such as headphones or gamepads.
 Go to **Settings > Devices > Bluetooth & other devices**, select the devices, and then "Remove device".
 13. Unplug the USB cable on your headset and plug it back into the PC to restart Windows Mixed Reality.